 Good Nutrition

 As with just about every health condition, good nutrition is critical to managing the effects of arthritis.
-Getting the daily recommended vitamins, minerals, and protein helps build up the body’s immunity for combatting inflammation.
+Getting the daily recommended vitamins, minerals, and protein helps build up the body’s immunity for combating inflammation.
 Focus on a diet of fruit, vegetables, whole grains, nuts, legumes, healthy carbs, and quality proteins to complement your exercise regimen.
 Avoid processed foods high in fat and sugar at all costs.

 Adaptive Tools & Home Adjustment